Effective date: 6/17/2021

 Browser and Device Information: Certain information is automatically collected by most browsers or through your device, such as information about your device (such as IP address and MAC address), operating system, and Internet browser.
 We use this information to ensure that the Services function properly.

-Kryo Devices and Control Units and Applications: Kryo device(s) may automatically collect and transmit information about the device, such as the model, serial number, Wi-fi network information, software version, environmental information, such as the device temperature settings and when the temperature is adjusted, and other information about the device and control unit’s operations, such as power consumption, runtime, and when the device is activated or deactivated.
+Sleepme Devices and Control Units and Applications: Sleepme device(s) may automatically collect and transmit information about the device, such as the model, serial number, Wi-fi network information, software version, environmental information, such as the device temperature settings and when the temperature is adjusted, and other information about the device and control unit’s operations, such as power consumption, runtime, and when the device is activated or deactivated.

 IP Address: Your IP address is a number that is automatically assigned to the device that you are using by your internet service provider.
 An IP address may be identified and logged automatically in our server log files whenever a user accesses the Services, along with the time of the visit and the page(s) that were visited.
 Collecting IP addresses is standard practice and is done automatically by many websites, applications, and other services.
 We use IP addresses for purposes such as calculating usage levels, diagnosing server problems, and administering our Services.
 We may also derive and collect your approximate location from your IP address to understand from what regions of the world our website visitors come.